What is Clustering for Vacation Rentals?

 What are the benefits of clustering for vacation rentals?

 On average, there is a 40% booking increase for property managers who cluster.
 Even better, some properties have experienced up to a seven-fold increase in their production, proving that clustering is an extremely effective strategy when it’s utilized properly.

-Clearly, clustering units on Expedia and Booking.com is a tool that eligible Property Managers should explore.
+Clustering units on Expedia and Booking.com is certainly a tool that eligible property managers should explore.
 Like keeping up with and running promotions, though, this is one of those strategies that requires know-how and attention.

 If you’re curious about clustering, reach out to VacayHome Connect to learn more.
-Our team of industry experts utilizes this and numerous other strategies to boost production, increase conversions, and save Property Managers loads of time.
-And hey, while you’re here, check out some other installments in our “Ask an Expert” series:
+Our team of industry experts utilizes this and many other strategies to boost production, increase conversions, and save property managers loads of time.
+And while you’re here, check out some other articles in our “Ask an Expert” series: